nsnam/ns-3-dev-git/src/lte/doc/source/lte-design.rst

  - marking a cell as barred or reserved is not supported;

- - cell reselection is not supported, hence it is not possible for UE to camp to a different cell after the initial camp has been placed; and
+ - Idle cell reselection is not supported, hence it is not possible for UE to camp to a different cell after the initial camp has been placed; and

  - UE's Closed Subscriber Group (CSG) white list contains only one CSG identity.